FlineDev/FlineDevKit/README.md

 # FlineDevKit

-`FlineDevKit` is a framework that simplifies your development process by automatically importing the most common frameworks I use in every app I create.
+`FlineDevKit` is a framework that simplifies the development process by automatically importing the most common frameworks I recommond for every app.
 The core of the library is [FlineDevKit.swift](https://github.com/FlineDev/FlineDevKit/blob/main/Sources/FlineDevKit/FlineDevKit.swift), which contains a collection of `@_exported import` statements.
 This eliminates the need to manually import these frameworks in every Swift file of your app.

 ## Auto-Imported Frameworks